 2.1 It is recommended that the Committee approve the attached Internal Audit Charter.
-No changes have been suggested to the previous Internal Audit Charter.
+Minor changes, noted in red, have been suggested to the previous Internal Audit Charter to satisfy recommendations made as part of the recent External Quality Assessment.